taclements93/link-in-bio/README.md

 # static-html-template

-Simple link-in-bio with social media links and current and completed projects
+Simple link-in-bio with social media links with current and completed projects